 GASB Statement No. 67, Financial Reporting for Pension Plans - an Amendment of GASB Statement No. 25, requires pension plans to include certain disclosures about the plan as well as the net pension liability in the notes to the financial statements.
-As the retirement systems do not issue separate financial statements, the required disclosures for pension plan reporting are found in this section of the notes to the financial statements and in the required supplementary information section.
+As the retirement systems do not issue separate financial statements, the required disclosures for pension plan reporting are found in this section of the notes to the financial statementary information section.

-The net pension liability is calculated as the total liability less the pension plan's net fiduciary position.
-The total pension liability is the present value of pension benefits attributable to past service of the pension plan, and the net fiduciary position is the resources currently available in the pension plan's trust to pay benefits.
+The net pension liability is calculated as the total pension liability less the pension plan's net fiduciary position.
+The total pension liability is the present value of pension benefits attributable to past service of the pension plan, and the net fiduciary position is the resources currently available in the pension plan's trusts to pay benefits.